lukavr05/dynamic-memory-allocator/README.md

 ## Running the program

-To run the program, compile the `example.c` file, which contains some example code, which contains a loop that removes all words shorter than REMOVE characters when the user presses `return`.
+To run the program, compile the `example.c` file using the gcc compiler

+`example.c` is some example code that makes use of the `functions.c` library and contains a loop that removes all words shorter than REMOVE characters when the user presses `return`.

 It also adds `BATCH` bytes (the space for 10 characters) to the memory when needed.

 Run the binary using the command:
 ```